lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-11-02-crypto-protocols-NS.md

 The [earlier post]({% post_url 2022-10-19-crypto-protocols %})
 described the Needham–Schroeder public key protocol and mentioned the flaw found by Gavin Lowe.
-Here is the protocol with its correction (in message 2):
+The corrected protocol mentions $B$ in message 2:

 $$
 \newcommand\Na{\mathit{Na}}